telerik/xamarin-forms-docs/controls/imageeditor/imageeditor-custom-toolbar.md

 >tip For more details please check the [History article]({%slug imageeditor-history%}).

+* For navigating back to the different levels/toolbar items use the `BackToolbarITem`.
+	* When ImageEditroToolbar.`IsMultiLine` is `False` - nested levels of toolbar items are displayed on a single line in the toolbar.
+If you customize the toolbar item the option to navigate back to the different levels is using the `BackToolbarItem`.

 * For applying Commands use the **CommandToolbarItem** which allows executing an arbitrary user-defined command from the toolbar.
 It exposes the following properties:
 	* **Command**(*ICommand*): Specifies the command to execute.
 	* **CommandParameter**(*object*): Specifies a parameter to be passed to the command upon execution.